 Must-Sees and What to Skip...

-My highlights of Christmas Town include all the shows (especially Glory (the true meaning of Christmas in song), Miracles (a little song, a little ballet), and Deck the Halls, the ice-skating show "Twas the Night," and the show in the Globe Theatre, Scrooge No More.
+My highlights of Christmas Town include all the shows (especially Glory (the true meaning of Christmas in song), Miracles (a little song, a little ballet), Deck the Halls, the ice-skating show "Twas the Night," and the show in the Globe Theatre, Scrooge No More.

 As I mentioned, at Christmas, Mach Tower is now Nacht Tower, giving you all the joys of a great view without the scary, sudden drop (a good or bad thing depending on whether you like to be scared).